-c.
+d.
 Phase Status: The proper identification of the phase status of each study is fundamental in the budget process.

-(1) New Start Studies (NS): A New Start study is a study that has never been funded in Investigations or in Investigations MR&T. Each new start study will have its own program code/AMSCO and is categorized as New Start (NS).
+(1) New Start Studies (NS): A New Start study is a study that has never been funded in Investigations or in Investigations MR&T. Each new start study will have its own program code/Army Management Structure Code (AMSCO) and is categorized as New Start (NS).

-(2) New Phase (NP): A cost-shared study or project is considered to be in a New Phase once it has completed the current (funded) phase and is ready for budgeting in the follow-on phase.
-This also includes a new GRR or Beach Renourishment Evaluation Study, and a Spin-off Study.
+(2) New Phase (NP): A cost-shared study or project is considered to be in a New Phase onceit has completed the current (funded) phase and is ready for budgeting in the follow-on phase.
+This includes a new GR, Beach Renourishment Evaluation Study, and a Spin-off Study.
 If a study is completing one phase and starting a new phase in the BY (e.g., finish Feasibility and start PED), each should be a separate work package with the ending study having a Phase Status of LY and the new phase having a Phase Status of NP.
-After completion of the Feasibility Phase a request for a new economic update is a new funding decision and should be captured as a NP in PED.
+After completion of the Feasibility Phase a request for a new economic update (VS) is a new funding decision and should be captured as a NP in PED.

 (3) Resumption (RZ): A study resumption is the renewal of PED or study activities.
 The MSC Commander must reclassify the study to Inactive Pending Funding prior to the MSC submitting a funding request, reference paragraph I-1-4.(b)(1)(A).
+A terminated study does not qualify as a resumption.

-(4) Continuing (CN): A previously funded phase that is neither a New Start, New Phase, Last Year nor a Resumption.
+(4) Continuing (CN): A previously funded phase that is neither a New Start, New Phase, Last Year, Previous Last Year, One and Done nor a Resumption.